hightail/smartling-sdk/README.md

 ###Integration testing
 Integration tests will run against the real Smartling API.

-First you will need to add your apiKey and projectId to ~/test/config/integration.json
+To run the integration tests first you will need to add your *apiKey* and *projectId* to ~/test/config/integration.json

 ```
 {